Share this:

 Protect Our Produce

-June 2025: The new genetic engineering (genetic modification or GM) techniques of gene editing could mean many new genetically modified organisms (GMOs) coming to the market, in particular GM whole fruits and vegetables.
-Right now, the only GM vegetable grown in Canada is GM sweet corn.
+The new genetic engineering (genetic modification or GM) techniques of gene editing could mean many new genetically modified organisms (GMOs) coming to the market, in particular GM whole fruits and vegetables.
+There are three genetically engineered fresh fruits and vegetables on the market in Canada: GM sweet corn, GM papaya, and a GM pink-fleshed pineapple, but these products are not widely available.
+Genetic engineering in Canadian diets is still dominated by processed food ingredients – from GM corn, GM canola, GM soy and GM sugar beet.
 There is no mandatory labelling of GM foods in Canada.

 You can help Protect Our Produce and take action to advocate for a Non-GMO Produce Section.